Two Times João Liberada: Production

 The score was created by Maria João Petrucci and Rodrigo Vaiapraia.

 Release

 The premiere of Two Times João Liberada was on 18 February 2025 at the Berlin International Film Festival in the section Perspectives.
 The film was also included in the festival's Teddy Award program.
-In April 2025, the film was shown in the New Directors / New Films series, a joint film festival of the New York Museum of Modern Art and the Film Society of Lincoln Center.
+In April 2025, the film was shown in the New Directors/New Films Festival, a joint film festival of the New York Museum of Modern Art and the Film Society of Lincoln Center.
 In May 2025, it was screened at Crossing Europe, IndieLisboa and XPOSED Queer Film Festival Berlin.

 Reception

 Reviews

 Teresa Vieira wrote in her review for the online film magazine Cineuropa that the film expresses criticism and self-criticism, analysis and self-analysis of the power of images, the effect of representation and the importance of listening.
 According to Vieira, Two Times João Liberada is also a film about cinema itself, depicting the making of a film with honesty and warmth, inviting a collective reflection to find out what cinema can and should be, every day and with every film.